Regents Park State School: Uniform

 The uniform is based on the school colours of maroon, jade and blue with black shoes.
 Boys wear a checked maroon, jade and blue shirt with maroon shorts, while girls have a maroon, jade and blue checked dress or maroon culottes or shorts.
 Maroon jackets, jumpers and tracksuits are part of the winter uniform while the sport uniform is a maroon, jade and blue polo shirt accompanied with maroon hats and shorts.
 Jewellery is not permitted except for a wrist watch, medical or religious symbols (upon approval) or small studs on each ear.

 Extracurricular activities

 A range of intra/inter-sport and extracurricular activities are offered at Regents Park.
-The school has a house system where four houses (Banksia, Hibiscus, Jarrah and Wattle) compete for championship on sports day events.
+The school has a house system where three houses (Alpha, Beta, Gamma) compete for championship on sports day events.
 A fete is also held at the school annually for children and families, featuring games and activities.

 Parents and members of the community can apprise themselves of updates and provide their input on school policies, activities and decision-making, as well as interact with staff.
 This is done through a Parents and Citizens Association meeting held on the second week of each month.
 A school newsletter called Platychat is published fortnightly.